 Synthetic Marijuana Possession: N.J.S.A.
 2C:35-10.3a, Clifton Drug Possession Defense Lawyers

 While possession charges are certainly serious, if you have been charged with possession with intent to distribute synthetic marijuana, charges can carry even harsher punitive measures.
 As per N.J.S.A.
-Section 2C:34-5.3a, distribution of any amount of synthetic marijuana carries a minimum third degree felony charge.
-If K2 amounts are one (1) or more ounces, that will result in a second degree criminal charge.
+Section 2C:34-5.3a, the distribution of any amount of synthetic marijuana carries a minimum third-degree felony charge.
+If K2 amounts are one (1) or more ounces, that will result in a second-degree criminal charge.

 Wayne Marijuana Crimes Defense Attorneys Discuss Penalties for Synthetic Marijuana Possession and Distribution

 Fourth-degree possession of synthetic marijuana convictions can carry penalties of: